pforret/jekyll.forret.com/_posts/2021/2021-01-14-cpu-benchmark-apple-silicon-m1.md

 So, for these kind of CPU-intensive tasks, the M1 is sometimes **up to 5x faster** than my old MacBook Pro (100% vs 20%).

-PS: This MacBook Pro claims 4 cores, but it&#8217;s actual 4 _virtual cores_ on a 2 _physical cores_ CPU.
+PS: This MacBook Pro claims 4 cores, but it's actual 4 _virtual cores_ on a 2 _physical cores_ CPU.
 This is why the Max CPU is not a full 400 but rather close to 260.

 ## Comparison: Dell XPS 15 i7 &#8211; Win10 WSL (2017)